thegeekyb0y/sklearn-cheat/README.md

 ```

+### KNeighborsRegressor
-- **KNeighborsRegressor**: KNeighborsRegressor is a non-parametric regression method that predicts the target value based on the average of the k-nearest neighbors.
+KNeighborsRegressor is a non-parametric regression method that predicts the target value based on the average of the k-nearest neighbors.
 It is effective for capturing non-linear relationships.
 ```python
 from sklearn.neighbors import KNeighborsRegressor from sklearn.model_selection import train_test_split